wjzz/pyc/README.md

   [+] Block scoping
-  [+] Correct handling of block scoping used symbol tables [+] Allow blocks to be inserted at arbitrary places [ ] Use a parser generator so that we can extend the parser more easily [ ] x++, x--, ++x, --x
+  [+] Correct handling of block scoping used symbol tables [+] Allow blocks to be inserted at arbitrary places [+] Functions
+  [ ] Put local variables on the stack
+  [ ] x++, x--, ++x, --x
   [ ] for loops
-  [ ] Functions
   [ ] Arrays
   [ ] Pointers
   [ ] Structs
   [ ] Floating-point operations
   [ ] Type checker
   [ ] Cmd line arguments
+  [ ] Use a parser generator so that we can extend the parser more easily

 SIL Syntax
 ==========